IsacPasianotto/cloud-computing-assignment/exercise02/README.md

 ## Setup the VM

 First of all, you need to create the VM which will be used for this exercise.
+In the [`k8s-setup`](./k8s-setup/) directory, you will find the `Vagrantfile` and all the needed files to define the network and provision the VM.

 ```
 cd k8s-setup